 In the sections that follow, you’ll discover more about Paribus, including what Paribus does, how to sign up for Paribus, what stores Paribus works with and why we recommend it so highly.

 They’ve helped consumers get $29 million back in price adjustments.

 This was a big part of what led to our Paribus review in the first place.
 We believe an app that promises to save money is only as good as the amount of money it’s saved for it’s users.
 And Paribus has saved consumers a whole lot of it.

 The best part is Paribus costs nothing, your data doesn’t get shared with third-parties and it works 100% on autopilot with no input required beyond setup, which takes 120 seconds to do.

 Instead of operating like a search engine that finds the best prices on the market before you buy an item, Paribus operates by helping you save money after you’ve made a purchase.

-Editor’s note: if you’d like to save before you make a purchase too, check out our Honey review.
+RELATED: Want to save before you buy, too?
+Check out our Honey review.

 - Paribus starts by scanning your email for receipts and past purchases